-In accordance with section 3(5)(A)(i) and 4(b)(1)(A) of the Act and regulations at 50 CFR 424.12, in determining which areas within the geographical area occupied by the species at the time of listing to designate as critical habitat, we consider the physical or biological features that are essential to the conservation of the species and which may require special management considerations or protection.
+In accordance with section 3(5)(A)(i) and 4(b)(1)(A) of the Act and regulations at 50 CFR 424.12, in determining which areas within the geographical area occupied by the species at the time of listing to designate as critical habitat, we consider the physical or biological features essential to the conservation of the species and which may require special management considerations or protection.
 These include, but are not limited to:

-(1) Space for individual and population growth and for normal behavior;

-(2) Food, water, air, light, minerals, or other nutritional or physiological requirements;

-(3) Cover or shelter;

-(4) Sites for breeding, reproduction, or rearing (or development) of offspring; and

-(5) Habitats that are protected from disturbance or are representative of the historic geographical and ecological distributions of a species.
+- (1) Space for individual and population growth and for normal behavior; - (2) Food, water, air, light, minerals, or other nutritional or physiological requirements; - (3) Cover or shelter; - (4) Sites for breeding, reproduction, or rearing (or development) of offspring; and - (5) Habitats that are protected from disturbance or are representative of the historical, geographical, and ecological distributions of a species.

-We derive the specific physical or biological features required for Short's bladderpod, whorled sunflower, and fleshy-fruit gladecress from studies of these species' habitats, ecology, and life history as described below.
+We derive the specific physical or biological features essential for Short's bladderpod, whorled sunflower, and fleshy-fruit gladecress from studies of these species' habitat, ecology, and life history as described in the Critical Habitat section of the proposed rule to designate critical habitat published in the Federal Register on August 2, 2013 (78 FR 47060), and in the information presented below.
+Additional information can be found in the final listing rule published elsewhere in this Federal Register.
+We have determined that these species require the following physical or biological features: